zanettiprado/BuzzEireBrazil/README.md

 The issues listed in the table below were identified during the development of the project.
 Some could not be resolved due to the project's use of Python Django in HTML.
+Please refer to resolved bug section to check more details.

 | Contact Us page| ![Contact Us](documentation/validation/contact_form_validation.PNG)|